 By the time you are passed the bid phase, it is often too late to consider other alternatives without additional costs.
 All hope of innovation is gone.
 Ultimately, construction professionals are often locked into just a couple bad choices.
 It also sets in stone an unfavorable timeline for project completion.

 Difficulties – Start up is the elephant in the room.
-It is a huge issue, but out often out of your control and even out of the control of the elevator installer, especially regarding inspection and final approval.
-Cost overruns are constant.
-The lack of communication costs time and money on the project.
-One example was the push by the general contractor to expedite the elevator inspection led to the elevator being fully ready but life/safety aspects of the building were still not complete.
-That meant a failed inspection and then change orders to return for a second inspection.
+It is a huge issue, but out often out of anyone’s control, including the elevator installer, especially regarding inspection and final approval.
+Cost overruns are a huge and constant issue.
+Also, the lack of communication costs time and money on the project.
+One example provided was the inspection of the elevator was pushed by the general contractor to be expedited.
+This led to the elevator being fully ready… but life/safety aspects of the building were still not complete.
+That meant a failed inspection and then change orders to return for a second scheduled inspection.
 Open communication would have resolved that issue before it became one.

 This poll and open forums lead to a great starting point for the construction industry to begin to change how it views elevators and all the pitfalls.
 It also gives Modular Elevator Manufacturing and others in the elevator industry the perfect opportunity to change the industry from the inside out.
 In the next blog post, we will get into the specifics of how the elevator industry can change to improve its image, product and installation.